fardles/kitns/README.md

 ## Documentation

 1. Navigate to `PARAMS` then `EDIT`
 2. Select the option `+ Load Folder` and press K3.
 Navigate to the desired folder.
 In that folder, use E2 to highlight the first sample which you wish to load and press K3. **Note**: The samples are loaded from the selected sample and following, and any samples prior to the selected sample will not be loaded.
+It also follows that no sub-folders will be loaded as well.
 3. Select the option `+ New Kit Name` and press K3.
 Use E3 to select which row you are editing.
 Use E2 to select the numbers and alphabets.
 Once done, use E3 to go back to the last row and select `OK`.
 Press K3.
 4. Press K1 to go back to the main screen.
 5. The first two lines of the screen show the origin and destination respectively